Class Mixing at West Wycombe School

 Frequently Asked Questions

-Will my child in Year 1 or Year 4 be held back?
+Will my child be held back?

 No- the curriculum is planned and developed so that they meet their objectives and the curriculum is thoroughly covered.
 Challenge is a key area for our Teaching and Learning; all children must be challenged significantly in all lessons.
 This aligns with our Growth Mindset ethos.